imperva/terraform-provider-incapsula/website/docs/r/waiting_room.html.markdown

 The following arguments are supported:

+* `account_id` - (Optional) The account to operate on.
+If not specified, operation will be performed on the account identified by the authentication parameters.

 * `site_id` - (Required) Numeric identifier of the site to operate on.

 * `name` - (Required) The waiting room name.
 Must be unique across all waiting rooms of the site.